-- 1. At least one (1) civil engineering elective must be chosen from CIV 465 or CIV 466. - 2.
-At least one (1) civil engineering elective must be chosen from CIV 441 or CIV 460. - 3.
-At least one (1) civil engineering elective must be chosen from CIV 470, CIV 475, or CIV 479.

-The students are required to contact their advisors or department chair prior to taking any civil engineering elective.
+1. e (1) civil engineering elective must be chosen 65 or CIV 466.
+2. At least one (1) civil engineering elective must be chosen from CIV 441 or CIV 460.
+3. e (1) civil engineering elective must be chosen 70, CIV 475, or CIV 479. are required to contact their advisors or r prior to taking any civil engineering elective.
+DEV ELOPME NTAL COURSE REQUIREMENTS: ENC 3 002 Required for students with an ACT English subtest score of 16 or less.
+Strongly encouraged for students with English subtest score of 19 or less.
+MA ГН 004 Required for students with an ACT Mathematics subtest score of 16 or less.
+Strongly encouraged for students with Mathematics subtest score of 19 or less.

-DEVELOPMENTAL COURSE REQUIREMENTS:

-ENG 002 Required for students with an ACT English

-subtest score of 16 or less.
-Strongly

-encouraged for students with English subtest

-score of 19 or less.